blueseerERP/blueseer/README.md

 performance
 reviews.
 </br>
 BlueSeer is a menu-driven application.
-It's "molecular composition" is a collection of Java Swing JPanel widgets.
+It's composition is a collection of Java Swing JPanel widgets.
 Each business function, i.e. Order Entry, Item Master Maintenance, etc is a stand-alone JPanel widget.
 Each JPanel widget is loaded at runtime using Reflection to 'inject' the JPanel